tc80/compression-benchmarker/README.md

 Here, `/tmp/cdnjs/cdnjs/` will contain the `ajax/` directory.

 ## Output
-In order for this tool to work, the algorithm *must* output its result to STDOUT.
+In order for this tool to work, the algorithm *must* output its result to `STDOUT`.
 This is because this tool focuses on the size of the resulting output, not writing the output itself to a file.

 ## Build